 When entering some countries or checking in at hotels, you will be asked to provide information such as your name, passport number, destination, local address, and reason for travel.

 These are normal procedures required by local laws.
 If your passport is not returned the following morning.
 Some hotels will hold a passport for the duration of your stay and return it when checking out.

 Make Copies Of Your Passport

 Make several copies of your passport and of the visa entry stamp.
-Take photos of your passport and upload it to a cloud storage service like Dropbox, google drive or make a few extra copies.
+Take photos of your passport and upload them to a cloud storage service like Dropbox, google drive or make a few extra copies.

 Beware Of Pickpockets

-Thieves will use all kinds of ploys to divert your attention just long enough to pick your pocket and grab your purse or wallet.
+Thieves will use all kinds of ploys to divert your attention just long enough to pick up your pocket and grab your purse or wallet.

 You can try to prevent theft by carrying your belongings in a secure manner.
 For example, consider not carrying a purse or wallet when going along crowded streets.

-Walking around with your passport makes you a target because it’s an easy way for others to identify that you are visiting from another country.
+Walking around with your passport makes you a target because it is an easy way for others to identify that you are visiting from another country.